-Collection of 50 Tsakli Painting Buddhist Teaching Cards from Tibet
+A Fine Collection of 50 Tibetan Buddhist Tsakli Painting Teaching Cards 19th Century Tibet

 A Collection of 50 Tsakli Painted Buddhist Teaching Cards from Tibet.
 Dating from the 19th Century.
 Finely painted in polychrome pigments on paper each depicting different wrathful Bardo deities.
 The reverse of each painting has Tibetan writing relating to the specific deity.
-The collection are mounted in museum quality archival mounting in a dark blue board ready to put into a frame of your choice.
+The collection are mounted in museum-quality archival mounting on a dark blue board ready to put into a frame of your choice.

 According to the Tibetan expert David Templeman writing in my exhibition catalogue: The Art of Compassion: Buddhist Art in The Todd Barlin Collection 2018